IBM/yaps/README.md

 print("theta: {:.3f}".format(posterior.theta.mean()))
 ```

-Yaps is build on top on [PyStan](http://mc-stan.org/users/interfaces/pystan).
+Yaps is built on top on [PyStan](http://mc-stan.org/users/interfaces/pystan).
 It provides a lighter
 syntax to Stan programs.
 It allows to take advantage of Python tooling
 for syntax highlighting, indentation, error reporting, ...